Click here to listen to Interviews with significant members of the Violet Town Community.

-He added that he understood there are some people who may not like it but again it’s just a sign.
-“It’s lyrical, contemporary… it’s an imaginary street map.
+He described his work as “lyrical, contemporary… it’s an imaginary street map.
 It’s a small town, not just laid out on a square grid, it has personality.
 The symbols are not claiming anything- it’s about community.
-It’s the teapot people sitting around drinking tea, it’s houses, it’s trees, and it’s musical instruments.
+It’s the teapot people sitting around drinking tea, it is houses, it’s trees, and it’s musical instruments.
 It’s got a vivacious quality.
 It’s cheery, unusual, colourful and shows the spirit of the town - a town that dares to be different.”

 Michael’s final comments were that Violet Town is a “good natured, light hearted humorous town.
 A community making its own sign tells a story about Violet Town – it’s a town that encourages creativity and this leads to prosperity.”

 THE sickening impact of the Southern Aurora ploughing into a goods train alerted the people of Violet Town to disaster before any CFA alarm could sound.
 Like the passengers aboard the Southern Aurora, people in Violet Town were just beginning to greet the already hot morning on 7 February 1969, when the trains collided at a level crossing on the edge of town.

 “The tremendous crash rocked buildings in Violet Town,” a Herald report from that day said.

 The quick actions of emergency workers, many of them volunteers, and residents who flocked to help saved many lives amid the Southern Aurora’s twisted, smouldering carriages.